 5. Driving While Tired

-According to the NHTSA, more than 83,000 crashes, and over 1,000 fatalities a year are the result of drowsy driving.
+According to the NHTSA, 795 fatalities in 2017 were the result of drowsy driving.
 Driving while tired has similar effects as drunk driving: slower reaction times, decreased awareness and impaired decision-making.
 Drowsy driving also includes falling asleep behind the wheel, which can be fatal even if it only lasts a few seconds.
 Commercial drivers and young drivers (ages 16-25) are more likely to drive tired.
 Drinking coffee, listening to music or opening a window can help energize drivers; so can pulling over to a safe area and taking a short nap.

 6. Driving in Bad Weather

 Snow, rain, sleet – bad weather conditions can affect even the most careful drivers.
-The Federal Highway Administration estimates that 23% of crashes are related to weather and result in 6,250 deaths a year.
-Wet pavement is the leading cause (74%), followed by rain (46%) and snow/sleet (15%).
+The Federal Highway Administration estimates that 21% of crashes are related to weather and result in over 5,000 deaths a year.
+Wet pavement is the leading cause (70%), followed by rain (46%) and snow/sleet (18%).
 When driving in inclement weather, make sure your tires have adequate traction, your headlights are working and you use chains or snow tires in the winter.
 One of the easiest ways to stay safe in bad weather is to simply slow down.

 Knowing the risks bad driving habits pose can help make you a more responsible motorist.
 You can drive with even more peace of mind with the right insurance coverage.
 Nationwide rewards safe drivers with accident-free discounts.